John-Abbott-College/4A8-Notes/09_Application_Testing.md

   ​                                                                     VS

-  Unit test: you mock the other components to only test the behaviour of the one unit.
+  Unit test: you mock the other components to only test the behavior of the one unit.

-### Regression testing
+## Regression testing

-- Verify if any new bugs were introduced in the system after it was changed.
+- Verify if new bugs were introduced in the system after it was changed.

-- Good practice to add regression tests for bug fixes that feel unsteady (easily reintroduced)
+- Good practice to add regression tests for bug fixes that feel unsteady (easily reintroduced).

 - You run your regression tests to make sure all existing functionality is still as expected.